Destination(s) Europe

 This chapel was built by architect Leo Von Klenze in 1886.
 It was originally created for the family of the Moldovan prince, Michael Stourdza and the entire roof was gold plated.
 White, yellow, and red sandstone was used for the walls.
 The interior of the chapel is absolutely breath-taking, making it a must-see in Baden-Baden.
 It is incidentally the only Romanian Orthodox chapel in Germany.
 Romanian Orthodox services are still held there.

-Bonn: another popular city in western Germany, this former capital of the Federal Republic has serious assets to attract visitors.
+🔝 Bonn and its essentials.
+Another popular city in Western Germany, the former capital of the Federal Republic, has serious assets to attract visitors.
 We tell you everything in this article.

 Go on a trip to Triberg im Schwarzwald